 - Choose which runtime library object file to use It is not necessary to specify a library file explicitly, as ILINK automatically uses the correct library file.
-See Using a prebuilt library, page 67. - Choose which predefined runtime library configuration to use-Normal or Full You can configure the level of support for certain library functionality, for example, locale, file descriptors, and multibyte characters.
+See Using prebuilt libraries, page 107. - Choose which predefined runtime library configuration to use-Normal or Full You can configure the level of support for certain library functionality, for example, locale, file descriptors, and multibyte characters.
 If you do not specify anything, a default library configuration file that matches the library object file is automatically used.
 To specify a library configuration explicitly, use the --dlib_config compiler option.
-See Library configurations, page 81. - Optimize the size of the runtime library

-You can specify the formatters used by the functions printf, scanf, and their variants, see Choosing formatters for printf and scanf, page 69.
-You can also specify the size and placement of the stack and the heap, see Setting up the stack, page 58, and Setting up the heap, page 58, respectively.

-- Include debug support for runtime and I/O debugging The library offers C-SPY debug support and if you want to debug your application, you must choose to use it, see Application debug support, page 71 - Adapt the library functionality

-Some library functions must be customized to suit your target hardware, for example low-level functions for character-based I/O, environment functions, signal functions, and time functions.
-This can be done without rebuilding the entire library, see Overriding library modules, page 74.
+See Library configurations, page 122. - Optimize the size of the runtime library - You can specify the formatters used by the functions printf, scanf, and their variants, see Choosing formatters for printf and scanf, page 110. - You can also specify stack and heap size and placement, see Setting up stack memory, page 97, and Setting up heap memory, page 97, respectively. - Include debug support for runtime and I/O debugging - The library offers support for mechanisms like redirecting standard input and output to the C-SPY Terminal I/O window and accessing files on the host computer, see Application debug support, page 112. - · Adapt the library for target hardware - The library uses a set of low-level functions for handling accesses to your target system.
+To make these accesses work, you must implement your own version of these functions.
+For example, to make printf write to an LCD display on your board, you must implement a target-adapted version of the low-level function write, so that it can write characters to the display.
+To customize such functions, you need a good understanding of the library low-level interface, see Adapting the library for target hardware, page 114. - · Override library modules - If you have customized the library functionality, you need to make sure your versions of the library modules are used instead of the default modules.
+This can be done without rebuilding the entire library, see Overriding library modules, page 115.